Details on Pre-2010 Paper Mission Application Form

 The mission application form, also known as the Missionary Recommend Packet or the Checklist for Full-Time Missionary Recommendation, is the official paperwork you will need to fill out when applying to go on a mission for The Church of Jesus Christ of Latter-day Saints.
-You can get access to the mission application form from your bishop or branch president.
-Most likely he will point you to the Missionary Online Recommendation System, accessible through the Church’s official Missionary Portal, since the physical paper forms or PDFs are rarely used anymore.
+You can get the paper mission application form (a sometimes a PDF version of it) from your bishop or branch president.
+The eight sections of the form are:

 - Missionary Recommendation